Summer Courses

 Recommended Textbook: Junqueira's Basic Histology: Text and Atlas, Sixteenth Edition 16th Edition

-Course Dates & Locations
+Course Date & Location

-Taught by TouroCOM-Middletown faculty, Dr. Fernando P. Bruno, Adjunct Associate Professor of Anatomy.
 A minimum of 10 students need to be registered by June 3 for the class to take place.
-Register for the Online Histology Course (Middletown).
+If the course enrollment does not meet the required number, students will be notified by June 7th.
+Taught by TouroCOM-Harlem faculty, Dr. Luis Vidal, Chair, Dept. of Anatomy.
+Register for the Online Histology Course (Harlem).

 Where can I take these summer courses?